INTRODUCTION: SINGULARITY AND EVENT

 A DIAGRAM OF THE UMBRELLA-CASE

-The diagram made from the Umbrella-case’s data of spreading is made up of two moving graphs.
-One is a system of coordinates which illustrates the development over a course of time, from July 2015 through October 2017.
-The other indicates the increase of spreadings over time.
-Both are visible in the diagrams.
+The diagram made from the Umbrella-case’s data of spreading is made up of a moving graph.
+It is a system of coordinates which illustrates the development over a course of time, from July 2015 through October 2017.
 The diagram in total has a duration of 3 minutes and 15 seconds.

 Each spreading of a video is marked by a dot.
 Lines indicate whether the video is forwarded or not.
 The diagram so to speak ‘tunes into’ the phenomenon by capturing its temporality, and in this sense this diagrammatization of the case is ‘starting in the middle,’ which is the well-known working ‘take’ of Deleuze’s (2002 ).
 The NC3 diagram conjugates the aggregated data while displaying the spreadings as an image of an Umbrella.
 Hence the NC3 video diagram labels the dispersed matter in the singular as the Umbrella case.
 Two years of spreadings are displayed into six diagrams below.